StevenRen5/portfolio-website/README.md

-This project is a fully responsive personal portfolio website built using HTML, CSS, and JavaScript.
-I created it by following the [How To Web Dev](https://www.youtube.com/watch?v=uTPO6fKtBvM) YouTube Tutorial, which helped me enhance my frontend development skills.
-This is my third web development project.
+This is a fully responsive personal portfolio website for Steven Ren, built using HTML, CSS, and JavaScript.

 ## Features